HannatuGwabin/ONLINE-SHOPPERS-INTENTION-PREDICTION/README.md

 There is a strong correlation between BounceRates and ExitRates (0.91).

-There is a strong correlation between ProductRelated and ProductRelated_Duration (0.86).
+There is a strong correlation between ProductRelated and ProductRelated Duration (0.86).

-There is a Moderate Correlation between Administrative and Administrative DUration (0.6).
+There is a Moderate Correlation between Administrative and Administrative Duration (0.62).

 There is a Moderate Correlation between Informational and Informational Duration (0.62).